csc-training/geocomputing/gdal/readme.md

 ## Parallel job

 GNU parallel is used for handling several files in parallel.
-In this way, max one node (= 40 cores in Puhti) can be used.
+In this way, max one node (= 386 cores in Roihu) can be used.
 If even more is needed, see ["Workflow for many small, independent runs" tutorial](https://docs.csc.fi/support/tutorials/many/) how to combine this with array jobs.

 Open the files with Edit:
 * [gdal_parallel.sh](gdal_parallel.sh) - the bash script, it includes GDAL commands to be executed for one file.
 The for loop is removed.